 “I’m sorry, I didn’t mean to startle you again,” he said, chuckling.

 “I’m glad you find me amusing,” I said, rolling my eyes at him.

-“Wait, what?” snapping gaze at him for the second time.
+“Wait, what?”
+I snapped my gaze at him for the second time.

 “So, had a rough day?” he said, avoiding my question.
 He was eyeing my tubs of ice cream, and I felt my cheeks getting hotter by the second.

 “I could say the same thing about you,” I said bravely, raising an eyebrow while eyeing his can of beer.

 “Touché, sweetheart.
 Although I think mine wouldn’t compare to yours, judging by the number of tubs in that bag,” he teased.

 “I’m sorry, but I don’t think I remember asking for your opinion,” I retorted.

 Wow, I’m on a roll.
 I’ve been making a fool out of myself every time I see him, I thought dejectedly.